Elena Dementieva: 2005–2006: Continued good form

 In 2005, Dementieva reached six semifinals, the most important being at the US Open.
 She also reached the final in Charleston, losing to Justine Henin, and Philadelphia, losing to Amélie Mauresmo despite serving for the match at 5–4 in the third set.
 In the quarterfinals of the US Open, Dementieva defeated top ranked Lindsay Davenport for her second victory over a current No. 1 player.
 In the semifinals, she was beaten by Mary Pierce.
 Partnering Flavia Pennetta, Dementieva reached her second doubles final at the US Open.

 Following the US Open, Dementieva helped Russia repeat as Fed Cup champions, beating France 3–2 in the final.
 All three points came from Dementieva, as she avenged her loss to Pierce at the US Open, beat Mauresmo, and then won the deciding doubles match with partner Dinara Safina.
 At the WTA Tour Championships, Dementieva lost all three round robin matches against Mauresmo, Pierce, and Kim Clijsters with the same score each time: 2–6, 3–6.

 After losing to Kim Clijsters in an exhibition in Hong Kong, she lost in the first round of the Australian Open to Julia Schruff.
 But immediately following that tournament, Dementieva won her first Tier I event, the Pan Pacific Open in Tokyo.
 On the run to the title, she defeated Katarina Srebotnik, Nicole Vaidišová, and Anastasia Myskina, all in three sets.
 She then defeated the resurgent Martina Hingis.
-At the Pacific Life Open, despite double faulting 79 times in six matches, Dementieva reached the final.
+At the Indian Wells Open, despite double faulting 79 times in six matches, Dementieva reached the final.
 She defeated Sania Mirza, Ana Ivanovic, and Li Na along the way.
 Dementieva then upset Justine Henin in a semifinal 2–6, 7–5, 7–5.
 The victory was her fourth three set match of the tournament, and fatigue contributed to her 1–6, 2–6 loss to Maria Sharapova in the final.

 At the French Open she was upset in the third round by Shahar Pe'er 6–4, 7–5.
 On grass, Dementieva reached the Hertogenbosch semifinals, losing to Michaëlla Krajicek despite holding a match point.
 Dementieva then reached her first Wimbledon quarterfinal before losing to fourth seeded Sharapova.
 In August, Dementieva won the tournament in Los Angeles by defeating Jelena Janković in the final in three sets.